 How to sow grass seed step by step

-Creating a lush, green lawn when you sow grass seed is a rewarding and straightforward process, especially when the soil has been adequately prepared.
-And since you’ve already done that, simply follow these steps for best results.
+Creating a lush, green lawn when sowing grass seed is a rewarding and straightforward process, especially when the soil has been adequately prepared.
+Since you’ve already done that, follow these steps for the best results.

-Step 1: Measure the required amount of lawn grass seeds
+Step one: Measure the required amount of lawn grass seeds

 Before you get to work growing grass, you need to calculate the specific amount of grass seeds per square metre you’re going to need.
-This is going to differ depending on the type of grass you’re using and the supplier.
-So, make sure you read the manufacturer’s instructions carefully.
+This will differ depending on the type of grass you’re using and the supplier.
+So, ensure you read the manufacturer’s instructions carefully.

 There’s no need to worry, though, as the correct amount of seeds per square metre should be printed on the pack.